Posts tagged "Smart-Contracts"

 Bulk Storage Extraction

-s and reduce latency for bulk ETL in their applications (we do too, we even have a python library for it: Manifold).
+Most Dapp developers have heard of and probably use the excellent Multicall contract to bundle their eth_calls and reduce latency for bulk ETL in their applications (we do too, we even have a python library for it: Manifold).

-for each slot they want to query.
+Unfortunately, we cannot use this same trick when getting storage slots, as we discovered when developing our storage explorer, forcing developers to issue an eth_getStorageAt for each slot they want to query.
 Luckily, Geth has a trick up its sleeve, the “State Override Set”, which, with a little ingenuity, we can leverage to get bulk storage extraction.